If you can see this check that

 Question 4: New Zone

-Now build a reverse zone for sillynet.zone, mapping the 12.0.0.0/24 range to these 2 new names created in the previous question.
+Now build a reverse zone for sillynet.zone, mapping the 12.0.0.0/24 range to these 2 new forward names created in the earlier question.
 Put their definitions into a file called "sillynet.rev".
-You may want to copy from "named.loopback" to help build this file.

 12.0.0.20 -> sillynet.net